kata-ai/aksara-ui/packages/aksara-ui-core/src/components/blankslate/README.md

 # Blankslate

-> Used to inform users that some contents are unavailable.
+> Used to provide additional information when no dynamic content exists.

 A Blankslate is used to represent contents that are unavailable, or "non-ideal states".
 The [BlueprintJS](https://blueprintjs.com/docs/#core/components/non-ideal-state) documentation explains the kinds of non-ideal states that can be handled by a Blankslate component: